Added cause the situation changed last minute:

-Around four months ago I had an idea for an app.
+Early 2014 I had an idea for an app.
 I saw room for the idea cause the competition was minimal and poorly executed.
-Two weeks ago an app launched which is doing exactly what I wanted to do.
-And they are doing an amazing job… I’m dropping this project and you can read more about it here.
+While we were in developing the app, another app launched which is doing exactly what I wanted to do.
+And they are doing an amazing job so I’ve decided to drop this project.

 The main goal of this post is to inspire and help you create epic stuff.
 While I’m at it I’ll use ‘Qiv’ (Hmong for Lend) as an example.
 Qiv is an app that will keep track of all the stuff that you’ve lent to people.
 You can set up reminders for yourself or the person who has borrowed your belongings, so you always know where your stuff is!
 You can also share the item with the other person.
 A pretty simple idea which I’m crafting with a good friend who happens to be an iOS dev.